cuihujun/android/README.md

 * **Health Thermometer Monitor**,
 * **Pulse Oximeter Monitor**,

+The corresponding hardware that works with this application is an Arduino 101 using the Zephyr RTOS.
+This project can be found at https://github.com/zephyrhealthproject/zephyr.

 The graph in HRM profile is created using the [AChartEngine v1.1.0](http://www.achartengine.org) contributed based on the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0).